 - Taxes: Again, full-time workers obviously have to pay taxes, but they don’t have to worry about paying them during the year.
 As a freelancer, you have to remember to deduct a portion of your income to taxes, then pay those taxes every quarter.

 There’s the time factor, too.
 It takes time to shop for a retirement account and figure out how they work.
 It takes time to navigate your taxes, look for an accountant, create invoices, and so on.
 When you’re just figuring out how to start freelancing, it’s easy to overlook all the extra time it takes.

-When setting your rate as a freelancer, it’s crucial to consider all of the above.
+When setting your freelance writing rates, it’s crucial to consider all of the above.
 When I worked for a technical writing firm, I was floored at how much our freelancers were paid: over $20,000 more than the rest of us!
 However, when you consider taxes, time, and every other expense, it’s actually about the same.

 When you set your rate, understand that freelancers have to ask for more to recoup these expenses.
 And established clients will expect that.

 As you progress with your freelancing business, more potential clients will ask the Big Question:

 Even experienced writers might be used to someone else determining their freelance writing rates, so this question is a tough one to answer.
 Budgets vary; a smaller outlet may only pay you $150 for an article, whereas a more established company is willing to pay $2,000 for the same piece.
 This range makes it difficult to standardize a rate.